Jelly MDHV

 4. Negotiation

 The at-fault parties will then negotiate with your attorney until all sides reach an equitable settlement.
-No one wants to go to court, so the vast majority of cases settle.
+No one wants to go to court, so the vast majority of cases are settled.

 5. Take the case to trial